webit-de/Sitecore-Forms-Extensions/README.md

 When adding new functionality to the codebase, please add a test-form in the sitecore content tree (/sitecore/Forms).
 Also, add a page of the template `/sitecore/templates/Project/FormsExtensionsTester/Pages/ContentPage` in the test-website, referencing the form containing the test of the functionality.

 ## Changelog 📜
+### 4.1.1 (for Sitecore 10.3)
+- Fix: Issue 143, add null check for current httpcontext in ValueProviderConditionsContext

 ### 4.1.0 (for Sitecore 10.3)
 - Updated compatibility with SC10.3